FluffyBullet/exertFitness/README.md

 |Display Chart | <img src="assets/images/readme_files/before_display_chart.png" alt="button two before being pressed"> | <img src="assets/images/readme_files/after_display_chart.png" alt="button two after being pressed">|

 ## <u>Focus of the Project</u>

+### The JavaScript Journey

 *********************
 ## <u>Progression of Website</u>
 ### Start
 The skeleton of the created website was drafted and agreed with Egle (company owner), which also listed required paragraphs with required content.
 Egle reached out to her friend who created the blogs and bio's.

 To ensure it's contents is relatable, a comparison of personal trainers websites for layouts, featured text and page contents were generated.
-Whilst researching layouts and content, a note was also made regarding target clientell and what they feature.<br>
+Whilst researching layouts and content, a note was also made regarding target clientele and what they feature.<br>
 To create a unique selling point of the website/service provided, I found an algorithm which breaks down target calories to % of the total.
 Maximizing calories intakes for good health and well being (eating 50% of your target calories during the final meal of the day equal to doubling the target calories as your body stores the excess fats/energy).

-On startup of the business, Egle had a logo created which included a shield with a male and female figure.
+On start-up of the business, Egle had a logo created which included a shield with a male and female figure.
 The male figure was in a light blue whilst the female side was in a dark red.
 Reviewing at a later stage, this was edited (by Egle) as the red was too bright/aggressive for a color scheme but wanted something more friendly, resulting in the light blue and pink color scheme.<br>
 This allowed me to feature the logo's colors as the website schemes.

 #### Mid-project